 There are also 0% interest no credit check options to spread the cost of the summer school for up to 2 years which makes it more accessible to the majority of medical school applicants.
 You can register and secure your place now with a £250 deposit and even spread the cost for up to a year after the summer school.

 Students from low-income backgrounds:

-We will be offering 5 free summer school places for low-income students from 2021.
+We will be offering 30 free summer school places for low-income students from 2021.
 Applications will open in September and close on the 31st December.
-We may be able to extend the number of spaces depending on the availability of government and charitable funding.

 Keertana Anne, attended the Summer School and is now a 3rd year medical student.
 In this live interview, the mentors discuss whether it is worth the cost:

 Students spend an entire day learning about current affairs, the principles of biomedical ethics, landmark discoveries and figures in the history of medicine and surgery, research principles, NHS structure and important medical organisations such as the GMC, NICE DoH etc. This is covered through didactic teaching and small group interactive scenarios on the Monday of Summer School.